consoledotdev/home/content/browser-testing/browserstack.md

 and macOS 12 to macOS 10.6), browser version and some browser-specific capabilities such as whether or not to enable popups in Internet Explorer.
 Multiple testing frameworks, namely Selenium, Cypress, Playwright and Puppeteer can be used to write tests.

 At the time of writing, recently launched devices and OS updates (macOS 12, and iPhone 13) were still not available for testing despite being released several months ago.
+The speed at which new OS releases are available varies significantly amongst all [the different browser testing tools we reviewed](/browser-testing/).

 Local testing can be done by creating an encrypted tunnel to securely test websites hosted behind firewalls or VPNs.
 Additional configuration can be set up